Wegovy Price in UAE: Cost & Dosing Guide

 STEP Trial Efficacy Data

-The STEP (Semaglutide Treatment Effect in People with Obesity) programme is the largest clinical trial programme ever conducted for a weight-management drug.
+The STEP (Semaglutide Treatment Effect in People with Obesity) programme is the largest clinical trial programme conducted for a weight-management GLP-1 drug.
 Five pivotal trials enrolled over 4,500 participants across multiple populations and treatment durations.
+For molecule-level background, see our semaglutide profile.

 STEP 1: The Landmark Trial